-Proxy Access Bylaw Amendment
+Proxy Access

-On February 18, 2021, our Board reaffirmed our commitment to leadership in corporate governance practices by adopting an amendment to the Company's bylaws to implement a "proxy access" provision.
-Proxy access enables eligible long-term stockholders to nominate and include their own director nominees in the Company's proxy materials, along with the candidates nominated by our Board.
-With the adoption of this bylaw amendment, a stockholder, or group of up to 20 stockholders, owning at least 3% of the Company's outstanding shares of common stock continuously for at least three years, will be able to nominate and include in the Company's proxy materials eligible director nominees up to the greater of (i) 20% of the number of directors up for election at the Company's annual meeting of stockholders or (ii) two director nominees, subject to the additional requirements specified in the Company's bylaws.
-Proxy access rights will first be available to stockholders in connection with our 2022 annual meeting.
+Our bylaws include a "proxy access" provision, which enables eligible long-term stockholders to nominate and include their own director nominees in the Company's proxy materials, along with the candidates nominated by our Board.
+Under this provision, a stockholder, or group of up to 20 stockholders, owning at least 3% of the Company's outstanding shares of common stock continuously for at least three years, is able to nominate and include in the Company's proxy materials eligible director nominees up to the greater of (i) 20% of the number of directors up for election at the Company's annual meeting of stockholders or (ii) two director nominees, subject to the additional requirements specified in the Company's bylaws.